9 of the most effective non-surgical treatments to get rid of sagging jowls

 9. Home devices

-And yes, there are some home devices that can help to improve your jowls.
+And yes, some home devices can help to improve your jowls.

-This microcurrent device tones your facial muscles through stimulation.
+These microcurrent devices tone your facial muscles through stimulation.
 Consistency is important if you want to see results.

-These are two radiofrequency devices that contract the facial muscles to stimulate new collagen production.
+This radiofrequency device contracts the facial muscles to stimulate new collagen production.
 Again, you’d have to use it consistently to see results.

 Surgical treatments

-But if you have lots of loose, saggy skin under your jawline, a neck lift or facelift might be the best option because non-surgical treatments might not make much of a difference.
+But if you have lots of loose, saggy skin under your jawline, a neck lift or facelift might be the best option because non-surgical treatments might not make much difference.

 Other options

-You could also try face yoga or other facial exercises, however, there has been no clinical proof that these exercises actually work.
+You could also try face yoga or other facial exercises; however, there is no clinical proof that these exercises actually work.

 Related: Check out this Instagram IGTV for more information.